compsocialscience/summer-institute/2026/melbourne/schedule.md

 <br>

 ### Day 3: Data Collection and Working Across Disciplines
 > **Summary:** Participants will explore different existing and emerging data collection strategies while learning how to work effectively in an interdisciplinary team.
-By the end of the day, attendees will know how to source and validate digital media data responsibly.
+By the end of the day, attendees will know how to source and validate digital platform data responsibly.

 <br>